 Bang asks why Genos doesn’t evacuate, and it’s because his master is still in town.
-Bang himself won’t leave because he wants to stay with the dojo that his been in his family for generations.
+Bang himself won’t leave because he wants to stay with the dojo that he been in his family for generations.
 Genos leaves before bang can tell him any more of his back story.
 He notices that many people have given up hope on evacuating because the impact of the meteor will be much too large.
 Instead of retreating, he decides to face the meteor and test his new prototype arm enhancements.
-His briefcase unfolds and transforms into two rocket propelled arms.
+His briefcase unfolds and transforms into two rocket-propelled` arms.

 One Punch Man Episode 7

 Before he can attempt to fire, Bofoi, or, “Metal Knight” comes to intercept the meteor as well.
-He doesn’t want any help, and only came to test his new weapons.
+He doesn’t want any help and only came to test his new weapons.
 In fact, he isn’t even there in person.
-His huge robot is a remote controlled drone.
+His huge robot is a remote-controlled drone.
 The drone fires off a barrage of missiles with incredible destructive power, but when the dust clears, the meteor appears unscathed.
 Genos notes that this person must be incredibly powerful, and tells himself to be careful in future encounters.

 Just Muddle Through